networknext/next/deploy/README.md

 ### Domains

+- portal.networknext.com
 - portal.prod.networknext.com
 - relay_backend.prod.networknext.com
 - server_backend.prod.networknext.com:40000

 Domains are configured through cloudflare.com and point to the Load Balancers External IP Addresses.
 These addresses can be seen in **VPC network** -> **External IP addresses** in the GCP console.

+### TLS

+The TLS certificates for portal.networknext.com are configured on the `portal-lb` balancer in GCP which is were the certificate terminates and then the traffic from the load balancer talks over port 80 to the instance group.

+The original certificates can be seen in [Cloudflare](https://dash.cloudflare.com/77635bc76eaa9a2e9226686d693209ea/networknext.com/ssl-tls/origin).

 ### Instances